-It's pretty safe to say that the more difficult a Melbourne bar is to locate, the better it is (once you're finally in there).
-Knowing where to find drinking institutions like EDV and Lily Blacks is pretty much a prerequisite for all cocktail-loving and wine-sipping locals.
-For an even closer look into the city's bar culture, browse our guides to Melbourne's best wine bars, whisky barsand cocktail bars.
+It's pretty safe to say that the more difficult a Melbourne bar is to locate, the better it is (once you're finally in there, that is).
+Knowing where to find drinking institutions like EDV and Lily Blacks is pretty much a prerequisite for all cocktail-loving locals.

 Bar Americano, if you can get in, is a proper Italian-style bar, where you can get an Americano (as in a long black), an Americano (as in a cocktail of sweet vermouth, Campari and soda) and an Old Pal (that's rye, sweet vermouth and Campari in the international language of tasty drinks).

 Gently lit by lamps and candles, this easily missed little bar offers a cosy hideaway from the fuss and noise of the big, mean city.
 Part of Murmur’s attraction has to do with the friendly, skilful staff, but the bar itself embodies old-fashioned charm and the drinks menu is thicker than War and Peace.

 Prop up the three sided bar or settle into a dark leather booth amongst the art deco lamps and potted palms to give their list a workout.
 It's all twisted pre-30s classics and custom cocktails here, and you’ll be served by a wisecracking crew who rock slicked back quiffs and waistcoats, make their own bitters and hand cut ice to order.

 This jazz-infused shrine to the cocktail on Malthouse Lane stands for inevitable moral destruction – and one hell of a good time.
 It boasts science lab gadgetry, casual good-time vibes and one helluva whisk(e)y collection, all rolled into one dark-hued leather-bedecked den of fine drinks.